araobp/unity-excavator/README.md

 - Lazer range finder simulation
 - Terrain height map manipulation
 - Digital twin working with Android app via MQTT messaging bus
-- Gamepad simulation on Android
+- Joystick simulation on Android
 - Using Unity's camera for AI object detection with MobleNet on TensorFlow
 - Digital twin synchronizing with a real servo motor via real CAN bus